IteraLabs/molina/README.md

 - Bias in Training Data.
 - Interpretability and Response Attribution.

+Those seem very closely related to what a expert human research should also avoid.

-## General structure
+## Install

-- pre-retrieval
-- retrieval
-- post-retrieval
-- generation
+## Example 1: Knowledge Summarization

 ## Copyright disclaimer

 The purpose of this tool is not to promote or condone the unauthorized downloading or use of copyrighted materials.
 All users of this should only use legally obtained documents, self-archive documents and materials in their projects.